at the heart of the Oak

 Alongside Cox’s work you’ll find contemporary commissions, historical prints and etchings, and other artistic finds we’ve made over the years.
 From Alison Bradley’s huge charcoal of a Welsh Black which adorns the wall in the Grill Room, celebrating Welsh produce and farming, to a relief sculpture carved out of Oak comissioned to celebrate our partnership with Arts & Business Cymru.

-in 1962 when Anna Davies married Emrys Evans they expanded the Welsh Wool shop next door that Anna had started in 1956.
-In 1971 an opportunity came about to buy the adjacent Royal Oak Hotel & grounds and this was where the family started their journey into hospitality.
+in 1962 when Anna Davies married Emrys Evans they expanded the Welsh Wool shop next door that Anna had started at 16 years old in 1956.
+When in 1971 an opportunity came about to buy the adjacent Royal Oak Hotel & grounds and the family started their journey into hospitality.

 Find out more about our future developments, news and offers by joining our mailing list or follow us on socials